-Finally, our strong performance in 2014/15 would not have been possible without the commitment and enthusiasm of Branch Manager Rod May and Customer Relationship Manager Melissa Forrester together with our branch staff.
-Your volunteer Board, supported by Bookkeeper Nicky White, Assistant Secretary Ana Petedis and her successor Bonita Ralph, and Partnerships Coordinator Lee Chia have continued to demonstrate an extraordinary commitment to our business which I know will continue in the year ahead.
+Finally, our strong performance in 2015/16 would not have been possible without the commitment and enthusiasm of Branch Manager Rod May and Customer Relationship Manager David Highet together with our branch staff.

+Your volunteer Board, supported by Bookkeeper Nicky White, Assistant Secretary Bonita Ralph, and our Partnerships Coordinator Lee Chia have continued to demonstrate an extraordinary commitment to our business which I know will continue in the year ahead.
+In particular I would like to thank Amelia Collins who stepped up from a Board Associate role to become a Director during 2015/16 and has made a strong contribution to our strategy around business development and social media marketing.
+I would also like to thank Jenny Stephens who only recently stepped down from the Board after several years of dedicated service with a particularly emphasis on structures and accountability which was a most valuable community contribution.